This is some blog description about this site

 We had to fight the little guys as well as the big ones and had to know all the tricks of the trade.
 We used techniques that today’s boxers have never heard of.
 Commercialism has destroyed the art.”

 I can love, respect, teach and train Thai, Cambodian, and Burmese systems — as I do and have done for decades — without being too deeply drawn into their battles of nationalism and warped histories.
-Even as I clearly tied the influences of ancient India systems of Burmese Lethwei and Naban to such actions as Lekka Moun, it fell on deaf ears.
+Even as I clearly tied the influences of ancient India systems on Burmese Lethwei and Naban through such actions as Lekka Moun, it fell on deaf ears.
 This was a clear sign that there was no interest in conducting hard research on the past — even though it would answer their questions on what they are practicing, and the clear influences this has had on them.